Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 Which areas are truly high-end in Yaoundé right now?

-The truly high-end neighborhoods in Yaoundé right now are Bastos (the established diplomatic and expatriate hub), Quartier du Lac (known for exclusivity and scenic lakeside settings), and select premium pockets of Fouda, Mvolyé, and Etoudi.
+The truly high-end areas in Yaoundé right now are Bastos (the classic benchmark for diplomats and senior executives), Quartier du Lac (valued for its scarcity and lakeside character), and prime pockets of Mvolyé and Etoudi near the presidential district.

 How much does it really cost to buy, beyond the price, in Yaoundé in 2026?